How do I modify a variable in Haskell?

 return arr'

-pattern matches the state that is implicitly being passed around. put (i+1, arr')
+The pattern match (i, arr) <- get pattern matches the state that is implicitly being passed around. put (i+1, arr') passes a new state to the next statement.

 Take a moment to see how the tuple is being passed along.
-It’s entirely equivalent to the let
+It’s entirely equivalent to the let binding example.

 This can also be written much shorter: